ryzendew/AffinityOnLinux/README.md

 **Usage:**
 1. Run the installer - it will automatically attempt to install PyQt6 if needed
 2. Click **"One-Click Full Setup"** for automatic configuration
+3. **Select your Wine version** - You'll be presented with a dialog to choose between:
+   - **Stable Wine (9.14)** - Recommended for most users, includes full OpenCL support
+   - **Wine-TKG-Affinity** - Optimized build for Affinity, but OpenCL is not available
-3. Once Wine is set up, use **"Update Affinity Applications"** to install or update Affinity apps
+4. Once Wine is set up, use **"Update Affinity Applications"** to install or update Affinity apps
    - For Affinity v3 (Unified), WebView2 Runtime will be automatically installed if missing
-4. Use **"Troubleshooting"** tools to:
+5. Use **"Troubleshooting"** tools to:
    - Configure Wine settings and renderers
    - Adjust DPI scaling for better UI visibility
    - Reinstall WinMetadata if needed
    - Completely uninstall Affinity Linux if desired
-5. Check the status log on startup to see what's installed and what's missing
+6. Check the status log on startup to see what's installed and what's missing

 **📖 Need Help?** Check out the [GUI Installer Guide](Guide/GUI-Installer-Guide.md) for detailed step-by-step instructions, button explanations, and troubleshooting tips.